Admission with Advanced Standing

 Format for Theses and Dissertations

 All theses and dissertations submitted in fulfillment of requirements for graduate degrees must conform to university regulations with regard to format and method of preparation.
-Regulations for Format and Presentation of Theses and Dissertations is available from the Graduate School Website.
+Regulations for Format and Presentation of Theses and Dissertations is available from the Graduate School, Student Union 301, or online at the Graduate School Website.

 Refer to the Graduate School section in this catalogue for policies regarding time limits, leave of absence, scholarship standing and probation.